awslabs/aws-encryption-sdk-specification/framework/master-key-provider-interface.md

-The master key provider SHOULD attempt to decrypt the data key by passing the request to any master keys that it has access to until it has either run exhausted available master keys or obtained a plaintext data key.
+The master key provider SHOULD attempt to decrypt the data key by passing the request to any master keys that it has access to until it has either exhausted available master keys or obtained a plaintext data key.

 Inputs to this interface MUST include